sclorg/s2i-nodejs-container/14-minimal/README.md

-NodeJS 14 container image
+NodeJS 14 minimal container image
 =========================

-This container image includes Node.JS 14 as a [S2I](https://github.com/openshift/source-to-image) base image for your Node.JS 14 applications.
+This container image includes Node.JS 14 on top of a minimal base image for your Node.JS 14 applications.
+This image is best used with the full-sized s2i-enabled Node.JS 14 image to build the application.
 Users can choose between RHEL, CentOS and Fedora based images.
 The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7),